NiklasKnipschild/School-Projects/README.md

 Assignment3B: Tells the user what belt and grade they are.

 Assignment3C: Is a simple program that tells a user if their mobile device is compatiable with the software the user would be attempting to install.

+Assignment4A: collects an unlimited amount of userinput on their desired vacation destination and then based upon the users inputs it makes a decision on the vacation destination

+Assignment4B: Takes lab4A and expands on use by using a while loop to allow a user to use the program many times over.
+Also allows the user to exit the program.

+Assignment4C: Demostrates a simple way to create an animation inside of a console.

 Labs:

 Lab1A: is a simple example of printing out strings